 The students always like to see things that relate to them locally and directly, and the recycled home projects in the Houston area satisfy both of these requirements.

 At some point, it evolved from an interest grabber to a group project, then finally to a full fledged individual project and presentation.
+This is a great project for Earth Day!
+You might also want to check out my Reversing Water Pollution lab.

 Read more about Dan Phillips here.